 Is the service safe?
 Good •

 The service was safe.

 Details are in our safe findings below.

 Is the service effective?
 Good •

 The service was effective.

-Details are in our effective findings below.
+The service was not always effective.

 Is the service caring?
 Good •

 The service was caring.

 Details are in our caring findings below.

 Is the service responsive?
 Good •

 The service was responsive.

 Details are in our responsive findings below.

 Is the service well-led?
 Good •

 The service was well-led.

 Details are in our well-Led findings below.